Being creative and resourceful with money helps you get through the hard times.

 Once your application is approved, you’ll be given a unique URL or code that you’ll use for affiliate marketing.

-Choose a product or service from the brand or affiliate networking website that you’ll recommend to your online audience.
+Choose a product or service from the brand or affiliate networking website you recommend to your online audience.
 Then create content related to the product/service, such as product reviews, informative articles, tutorials, and product guides.

 Ideal for: People looking for an easy way to start a business with a low capital